Aug. 22, 2025 - Freedomain Radio - Stefan Molyneux

 I appreciate that.

-And he finds a woman who's got a real Cockney accent and he turns her into a duchess by the rain in Spain.
+Yeah, so one of his most famous plays is called Pygmalion, with Professor Higgins is the guy who's really into phonetics, and he finds a woman who's got a real cockney accent, and he turns her into a duchess by the rain in Spain.

 The rain in Spain falls mostly on the plane.

-And he takes a cockney coarse flower girl from the streets and turns her into a duchess, a paragon of higher society.
+And he takes a cockney, coarse flower girl from the streets and turns her into a duchess, a paragon of higher society.

-This, this, like the trading places argument with Dan Ackroyd and Eddie Murphy that the two old guys said, well, we can take a guy who's a well-to-do upper-class stockbroker and we can put him out on the stre streets and we can take a guy who's a kind of trashy beggar and a con man and we can make him into a stockbroker.
+This, this, like the Trading Places argument with Dan Aykroyd and Eddie Murphy, that the two old guys said, well, we can take a guy who's a well-to-do upper-class stockbroker and we can put him out on the streets.

 These things can't be done.

-It's the idea that everyone's a blank slate, everyone's just a piece of undifferentiated plasticine goo and you can mold them into whatever you want.
+Everyone's just a piece of undifferentiated plasticine goo and you can mold them into whatever you want.

 This is the leftist argument.

-everyone's the same.
+Well, everyone's the same.

-And therefore, the only differences in outcome would result from They're all just this big plasticine goo, you know, like God in the old Gary Larson cartoon, God making snakes, like, hey, these are easy, right?
+They're all just this big plasticine goo, you know, like God in the old Gary Larson cartoon, God making snakes.

 So that's the argument.